openshift-s2i/s2i-aspnet/README.md

 1. Create the OpenShift ASP.NET base image (creates docker image 'aspapp')
 2. Merge source code using the S2I tool into the OpenShift image (creates docker image 'aspnet-app')
-3. Run the new OpenShift ASP.NET base image
+3. Run the new OpenShift ASP.NET base+code image

 For more information about using these images with OpenShift, please see the official OpenShift Documentation (https://docs.openshift.com/enterprise/3.1/creating_images/s2i.html) .